Industrial Technology and Management (B.A.C.)

 - Field engineer/manager

-All students complete a core sequence (15 courses) that covers professional communications, industrial enterprises, human resource management, operations management, sales and operations planning, inventory control, and project management.
+All students complete a core sequence (15 courses) that covers professional communications, industrial enterprises, human resource management, operations management, project management, marketing and sales, cost management, supply chain management, and industrial sustainability.
 Expanded competencies are gained through technical electives and industrial specializations.

 The Industrial Technology and Management program partners with two Chicago-area unions—the International Brotherhood of Electrical Workers 134 and International Union of Operating Engineers 399—to assist those who wish to pursue a degree in Industrial Technology and Management.